1GORDON/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Mobile Menu
+# My Mobile and Desktop Popup

 Setting up a personal portfolio and added the following features

-- Activated the onclick events
+- Created an object to store properties
-- Added the popup screen
+- Added mobile and desktop popup screens
-- Added blur effect on the the popup
+- Added blur background on the desktop popup

 ## Built With